TrueJohn/Task-List/README.md

-# Site
+# Task List
-Site made with CSS , JS and HTML.
+An simple Task Listmade with CSS , JS and HTML.